pieterlukasse/hannibal-luigi/README.md

 ls -l /hannibal/status/
 ```

 ## TODO

+* slack notifications
+* get rid of config file? and just launch with parameters?
-* stop the instance on its own after is done
+* stop the instance on its own after is done (delete unless --keepup)
-* trigger snapshot on exit (luigi step)
 * on pre-emptible signal stop the machine and flush ES to disk
+* figure out inject
+* luigi as start/stop systemd service

 ## Architectural decision records (ie. why did i write it this way):